Juan Carlos Fernández-Nieto: Early life and education

 Fernández-Nieto was born in Salamanca, Spain, the eldest of three children.
 Due to his father's job, the family moved often.
 Days after his birth, they relocated to Figueras.
-There here spent his first years of life and his first language was Catalan.
+There here spent his first years of life.
 After his family moved to Valladolid, he started to show interest in music.
 He began studying piano and violin at the age of four, and gave his first concert at seven.

 At the age of 11 Fernández-Nieto started to take classes with Julia Díaz-Yanes, and in 2003 began studying under Claudio Martínez Mehner at the Conservatorio Superior de Música de Castilla y León in Salamanca.
 In 2007 Fernández-Nieto moved to the United States to study with Boris Berman at the Yale School of Music, receiving a Master of Music in 2009 and an Artist Diploma in 2010.
 He later pursued a Doctor of Musical Arts in piano performance at Graduate Center of the City University of New York studying under Ursula Oppens.